 - Be at least 18 years of age.

-- Possess sufficient Orientation & Mobility skills to be able to direct a guide dog to known destinations in their home area (in practice for one year).
+- Possess sufficient Orientation & Mobility skills to be able to direct a Guide Dog to known destinations in their home area (in practice for one year).

 - Have attained the ability to judge traffic audibly to determine all clear and “safe to cross”.